rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rancher-agents/_index.md

 - [cattle-cluster-agent](#cattle-cluster-agent)
 - [cattle-node-agent](#cattle-node-agent)

+For a conceptual overview of how the Rancher server provisions clusters and what tools it uses to provision them, refer to the [architecture]({{<baseurl>}}/rancher/v2.x/en/overview/architecture/)

 ### cattle-cluster-agent

 The `cattle-cluster-agent` is used to connect to the Kubernetes API of [Rancher Launched Kubernetes]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/) clusters.
 The `cattle-cluster-agent` is deployed using a Deployment resource.